 - Bake Bread Often – I used to bake bread a few times a month.
 Then I stopped.
-This year, I plan to start anew, and bake our own bread as often as possible.
-Anyone know a good recipes for cinnamon raisin bread?
+This year, I plan to start anew and bake our own bread as often as possible.
+Anyone know a good recipe for cinnamon raisin bread?

 - Try 10 New Foods – Whether it’s a type of veg I haven’t had or a whole new cuisine, I want to experience a lot of newness this year.
 Quinoa, here I come!